Self-Taught MBA: Strategic Thinking

 From tradesman to businessman

-The most common pitfall for the DIY tradesmen is the focus on tactics rather than strategy.
+The most common pitfall for the DIY tradesperson is the focus on tactics rather than strategy.
 Tactics represent the execution of a strategy, but they never replace it.
 Your strategy may be to build the highest-quality house in the market so you can command a respectable profit margin.
 Your tactics to achieve this are the materials and methods you use to build to that level of quality.
 But the moment you forget your goal (a respectable profit margin) and focus too much on your tactics (using the best materials and labor) is also the very moment you confuse the means with the ends, and you’re liable to get blindsided by a savvy competitor or a change in the economy.

 Sometimes it’s better not to know the details of a business.
 When you don’t, you’re forced to build a team that knows the work well and can get it done while you survey the opportunities ahead and develop strategies to exploit them.